 What is the cheapest month to move cross-country?

-Because most people move during summer, the cheapest time to move cross-country is typically from October to April.
+The cheapest time to move cross-country is typically from October to April because most people move during the summer.
 You can also save money by avoiding holidays, school breaks, and long weekends.
 Instead, opt for a mid-week move during an off-peak month.

 What are the best ways to save money on a move?

-Here are the best ways to save money on a move:
+The best ways to save money on a move include:

 Our Rating Methodology